philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/README.md

 # Sfa Shotgun Data Processing Log - SSL data

-copy and paste this into a new species dir and fill in as steps are accomplished.
+Copy and paste this into a new species dir and fill in as steps are accomplished.

 Following the [pire_fq_gz_processing](https://github.com/philippinespire/pire_fq_gz_processing) and [pire_ssl_data_processing](https://github.com/philippinespire/pire_ssl_data_processing) roadmaps.